-The region’s other major marine feature is the Columbus Passage, a 22-mile-wide channel that separates the Turks islands from the Caicos islands.
-This area is a popular highway for migrating turtles, rays, dolphins and humpback whales, so it makes for some exciting boat tours.
+The region’s other major marine feature is the Columbus Passage, a 22-mile-wide channel that separates the Turks Islands from the Caicos Islands.
+This area is a popular highway for migrating turtles, rays, dolphins, and humpback whales, so it makes for some exciting boat tours.

 If you can tear yourself away from the beaches and sea, the islands have plenty of other attractions.
 You’ll find the world’s only conch farm on Provo, pink flamingoes on North Caicos, and a massive underground cave system on Middle Caicos.
-There’s Grand Turk too, the regions’s historic capital, home to old colonial-style buildings, a museum, and the only cruise port in the island chain.
+There’s Grand Turk too, the region’s historic capital, home to old colonial-style buildings, a museum, and the only cruise port in the island chain.